BradSharp/Wave/docs/guide/index.md

 Sometimes it can be useful to compose a value using another value, that is where computed states come in.

-In the counter example we saw how we could use a state to update a counter.
+In the previous example we saw how we could use a state to update a counter.
 We can create a new state from the count state which formats the value in a more user-friendly way.

 ```lua hl_lines="2-4 15"
 local count = Wave.State.new(0)